stroemlind/artsinalta/README.md

 # Arts in Älta

-Artsalta is a website for anyone interested and/or looking for an arts club located in Älta.
-This website is created to reach out and give users information about the club.
+Arts in Älta is a website for anyone interested in or looking for an art club located in Älta.
+The Website was created to reach out and give users information about the club.
-The information provided by the page will tell the user all they need to know about what the club does, when they meet up, where they are located, how to sign up to join and contact the club.
-The Website also provides information that shows the user some of the work done by members through a gallery page with images from the event.
+The information provided by the page will tell the user all they need to know about what the club does, when they meet up, where they are located, how to sign up to become a member, and how to contact the club.
+The Website also provides information to show the users some of the work done by members through a gallery page.

 ![Am-I-Responsive](documentation/testing-screenshots/am-i-responsive.png)

-## User Stories

-When creating and developing the design for the website these User Stories was taken under consideration:
+When creating and developing the design for the Website, these User Stories was taken under consideration:

 ### User Stories
-* "I want to easily navigate through the website"
+* "I want to navigate through the Website easily."
-* "I want a simple and easy sign up form with relevent infromation"
+* "I want a simple and easy sign-up form with relevant information."
-* "I want to be able to read the whole site on my phone and/or tablet"
+* "I want to be able to read the whole site on my phone and or tablet."
-* "I want clear information about time, meetings and where the club is located"
+* "I want clear information about time, meetings, and where the club can be found."
-* "I want links to relevent social media platforms"
+* "I want links to relevant social media platforms."
-* "I want to see picture of work done by other members"
+* "I want to see pictures of work done by other members."

 ## UX

-The design of the website is minimalistic with a warm colours to create a sofisticated website that is clean and have focus on the shared and relevant information to the user.
-The design should lead the user through the website and make it easy for them to navigate.
+The design of the Website is minimalistic with warm colors to create a sophisticated website that is clean and has a focus on the shared and relevant information to the user.
+The design should lead the user through the Website and make it easy for them to navigate.
 The design is based on the given User Stories and the goals that Arts in Älta have by launching a website.

 ### Layout

 The layout has a flow of sections on top of each other.
-These sections are divided in to two divisions next to each other.
-The only exception are the Quote Section and the Gallery Section.
-This layoutt makes it easy for the user to view the content and understand what each section is about.
+The sections are divided into two divisions next to each other.
+The only exceptions are the Quote Section and the Gallery Section, which consist of one area only.
+This layout makes it easy for the user to view the content and understand the content on each section.
-When viewed on a smaller device the division gets an vertically layout, to make it easier for the viewer to read the content on the screen.
-See Wireframe Section for picture of the layout idea.
+When viewed on a smaller device, the division gets a vertical layout to make it easier for the viewer to read the content on the screen.
+See Wireframe Section for pictures of the layout idea.

 ### Colour Scheme

-The colours chosen for the website are a burgndy-red #5c0b1d, a warm pink #b26f6c and a light pink #fff7f3 as background colour.
-I choese these because the go well with each other and make a good contrast when put togehter.
+The colors chosen for the website are a burgundy-red #5c0b1d, a warm pink #b26f6c and a light pink #fff7f3 as the background color.
+I chose these because they go well with each other and make a good contrast when put together.
+I used the Color Website to find the correct hex value and matching colors.

 ### Typography

-To keep the design of the website minimalistic with a fun twist I used a clean simple font for the overall text on the website, and for the Headings a more playful font.
-I importet two fonts from Google fonts:
+To keep the Website's design minimalistic with a fun twist, I used a clean, simple font for the overall text on the Website.
+For the Headings, I chose a more playful font.
+I imported the two fonts from Google fonts:
 * [Monserrat](https://fonts.google.com/specimen/Montserrat?query=mon)
 * [Molle](https://fonts.google.com/specimen/Molle?query=moll)

-The social icons in the footer are imported from Fontawesome, they fonts used are:
+The social icons in the footer were imported from Fontawesome.
+The fonts used are:
 * [Facebook](https://fontawesome.com/v5.15/icons/facebook-square?style=brands)
 * [Instagram](https://fontawesome.com/v5.15/icons/instagram?style=brands)
 * [Spotify](https://fontawesome.com/v5.15/icons/spotify?style=brands)

 ### Wireframes

-Here are my wireframes for the project.
+These are the drawn wireframes for the project:
 ![LandingPage wireframe](documentation/wireframes/landingpage-wireframe.jpg)
 ![Gallery wireframe](documentation/wireframes/gallery-wireframe.jpg)
 ![Sign-up wireframe](documentation/wireframes/signup-wireframe.jpg)